 3. Shop around for your best deal

-Whether you choose a government-backed or conventional loan, fees and interest rates can vary widely by lender, even for the same type of loan, so shop around for your best deal.
+Whether you choose a government-backed loan or conventional one, fees and interest rates can vary widely by lender (even for the same type of loan), so shop around for your best deal.
 Collecting loan estimates from at least three different mortgage lenders can save you thousands over the life of your mortgage.
 You can start your search by comparing rates with LendingTree.

-If you fall on hard financial hard times, there are several steps you can take that will help you avoid foreclosure while you’re working things out.
+If you fall on hard financial times, there are steps you can take to avoid foreclosure while you’re working things out.
 Be prepared to provide documentation and letters detailing your situation.

-1. Request a forbearance.
+• Request a forbearance.
 Contact your loan servicer and request a mortgage forbearance.
 This option allows you to stop making payments for a set time period that will vary based on your loan servicers policies.
 Make sure you understand the repayment options after the forbearance period ends.
-They typically include an option to repay the entire past due balance, to make extra payments for a set time or defer the missed payment balance payoff until you sell or refinance your home.
+These options typically include repaying the entire past due balance, making extra payments for a set time or deferring the missed payment balance payoff until you sell or refinance your home.

 What happens if your mortgage is foreclosed?

-1. Judicial foreclosure.
-A judicial foreclosure is a court process and generally takes much longer than a non-judicial foreclosure.
+• Judicial foreclosure.
+A judicial foreclosure is a court process and generally takes much longer than a nonjudicial foreclosure.
 It gives you more time to either find a way to bring the mortgage current or make plans for other housing arrangements.

-2. Non-judicial foreclosure.
-If you signed a note and a deed of trust at your closing, then you are probably in a state that allows a non-judicial foreclosure process.
-The courts are not involved in this process, and the foreclosure process timeline may be much faster, leaving you with less time if you are unable to bring the payments current.
+• Nonjudicial foreclosure.
+If you signed a note and a deed of trust at your closing, then you are probably in a state that allows a nonjudicial foreclosure process.
+The courts won’t be involved in this process, and the foreclosure process timeline may be much faster, leaving you with less time if you’re unable to bring the payments current.

-You need perfect credit to get a mortgage.
-With government-backed loan programs like the FHA, you may be approved for a loan with a credit score as low as 500, if you can make a 10% down payment.
-However, lenders will need to demonstrate your creditworthiness based on other factors such as your DTI ratio and cash reserves for you to get a mortgage with bad credit.
+• You need perfect credit to get a mortgage.
+With government-backed programs like FHA loans, you may be approved for a loan with a credit score as low as 500, if you can make a 10% down payment.
+However, lenders will need to determine your creditworthiness based on other factors such as your DTI ratio and cash reserves for you to get a mortgage with bad credit.

-If you’re prequalified, you’ll get a mortgage.
+• If you’re prequalified, you’ll get a mortgage.
 Getting prequalified for a mortgage only gives you an idea of how much a lender might loan you based on your credit score, debt and income.
 However, the lender still has to review supporting documents that could reveal roadblocks to your final approval.
-You may want to consider getting a full credit approval before you look at houses if you know you have issues with your income or credit.
+You may want to consider getting a preapproval before you look at houses if you know you have issues with your income or credit.